Reviews You Can Rely On

 Insulation

 Yeti no longer makes specific claims of ice retention, as they admit that this number will vary greatly depending on what you do to prep your Tundra and what you decide to put in it.
-Considering we did not pre-cool these models to prep them during testing and made no effort to baby them with frozen contents, the six and a half days this cooler kept its contents at USDA approved temperatures is even more impressive.
-When it comes to insulation, the Yeti Tundra is a seriously remarkable cooler.
+Considering we did not pre-cool these models to prep them during testing and made no effort to baby them with frozen contents, the roughly five days this cooler kept its contents at USDA-approved temperatures is even more impressive.

 Loading up the Tundra 65 is a breeze with its lid that stays propped open at a 90 degree angle.